 And so we haggle about the terms of the debate even to the point of never getting to the debate itself, partly because we know this little technicality is likely to make a difference on down the road a bit.
-Questions about burden of proof are directly tied to larger questions about the scope of the debate itself.

 Whatever else weak atheists are saying, they are also saying “let’s handle this issue one God at a time.
 You give me one sound case for one God as you define Her, and I’ll give up my position and go with that one God.”
 This position offers real advantages for both parties, not the least of them being that it bundles all the tricky semantic questions about what one means by ‘God’ into the same package and lets the Theist have first crack at resolving them.
 The details of the discussion will then be on her terms (or at least about her terms).